Loading NuWatt Energy...

 70%+ of MA oil-heated homes were built before forced-air HVAC became standard (pre-1970s) and use cast-iron baseboards or radiators.
 Retrofitting ductwork into a finished home is invasive — dropped ceilings, soffits, wall chases.
 Ductless mini-splits install with a 3-inch hole per zone and are the fastest, least disruptive conversion path.
 That's why 85% of MA oil conversions use ductless or hybrid systems.

-The federal Section 25C residential heat pump tax credit expired December 31, 2025.
-MA homeowners should focus entirely on the Mass Save rebate stack, utility bonuses, and HEAT Loan financing — these are the active 2026 programs.
+The federal Section 25C heat pump / efficiency credit and the Section 25D residential credit both expired December 31, 2025.
+Any guide that still treats them as active for 2026 is out of date.
+MA homeowners should focus entirely on the Mass Save rebate stack and the 0% HEAT Loan — these are the active 2026 programs.
+For planning, the 2026 install window runs January 1 through December 31, 2026, and rebate forms are due by February 28, 2027.

 Your old tank doesn't need to come out on day one of the heat pump install, but it should within the first year.
 Left in place, aging tanks leak, insurers drop coverage, and resale value drops.